di Marcantonio Varinelli

 Milano - via Mont Video 21"

-- this high-class, precision plain-turning lathe is the only known example of its genre manufactured in Italy.
-Looking remarkably like a German Karger (even the neat countershaft with its single central bearing and pulleys overhung at each side is of the Karger type), nothing is known of the claimed maker, OMPP - the writer never having encountered a machine by them before.
-Allowing for the Italian reputation for innovate engineering, one can be sure that they would have made other types as well so the possibility is that other way well be discovered.
+- this high-class, precision plain-turning lathe is the only second known example of its genre manufactured in Italy, the other being (perhaps) the very much more sophisticated Aristos IMAMI - and excluding the superb miniature Panerai & Figli, Mentor, Ceriotti and Unitor as all being in a different classes.
+Nothing is known of the claimed maker, OMPP - the writer never having encountered a machine by them before - but they might have been inspired by the German Karger lathe with even the neat countershaft with its single central bearing and pulleys overhung at each side being of the Karger type.
+Allowing for the Italian reputation for innovative engineering, one can be sure that the Company would have made other types as well - so the possibility is that others may well be discovered.

 Probably available as an option, the lathe was fitted with chase screwcutting of the "sliding-spindle type", this using a rotating multi-threaded "star" master thread - each with six different pitches machined into their periphery - carried on a plate that could be elevated by a lever to engage with a matching thread on the end of the headstock spindle.

 Designed originally for use by optical instrument makers, who needed a short but very accurate thread, a disadvantage of the "chase" system was the need to keep in stock a range of master threads and their matching, spindle-mounted followers.
-However, with the limited range of thread pitches required this was not unduly expensive and usually included in the set (to allow the manufacture chuck backplates and other work-holding units) would have been one coarse-pitch pair with the same thread used on the lathe's headstock spindle nose.
+However, with the limited range of thread pitches required, this was not unduly expensive and usually included in the set - to allow the chuck backplates and other work-holding units to be made - would have been one coarse-pitch pair with the same thread used on the lathe's headstock spindle nose.